micromata/Baumeister/README.md

 .stylelintrc.json
 ```

-See [stylelint rules](https://stylelint.io/user-guide/rules/) in case you like get details to these rules.
+See [stylelint rules](https://stylelint.io/user-guide/rules/) in case you like get details to these rules and the [stylelint user guide](https://stylelint.io/user-guide/configuration/) to see how to configure stylelint (e.g. how to turn of rules).

 ### Bootlint (Markup)